Alex Arthur

-Alex Arthur, (born 26 June 1978) is a Scottish former professional boxer and political candidate for the Alba Party.
+Alex Arthur, Born 26 June 1978 in Dumbiedykes (Edinburgh) and raised in Drummond Street on the South Side of the city, is a Scottish former professional boxer and political candidate for the Alba Party.

 Competing from 2000 to 2012, he held the WBO and WBO interim super featherweight titles in 2007.
 At regional level, he held the British super featherweight title twice between 2002 and 2006, and the Commonwealth and EBU European super featherweight title from 2005 to 2006.

 He ran as a regional candidate in the 2021 Scottish Parliament election as a member of the Alba Party, but quickly sparked controversy due to his online comments mocking travellers, an AIDS survivor, and spreading COVID-19 misinformation.

+Amateur boxing career

+Arthur was a member of the Leith Victoria Amateur Boxing Club in Edinburgh.
+He represented the Scottish team at the 1998 Commonwealth Games in Kuala Lumpur, Malaysia, where he competed in the featherweight division.
+At the Games he won the gold medal following victories over Kassim Napa Adam of Uganda, James Swan of Australia and Marty O'Donnell of Canada in the final.

 Professional boxing career

 Early professional career

 Arthur had his first professional contest in November 2000 when he defeated fellow debutant Richmond Asante at the Wythenshawe forum in Manchester.
 Also on the card that day were fighters of the quality of Anthony Farnell, Junior Witter, Matthew Hatton, Michael Jennings and Jamie Moore.

 After winning 11 fights in a row and picking up a couple of fringe titles on the way, Arthur managed to get a crack at the vacant British Super Featherweight title when he challenged Dewsbury's Steven Conway at the Braehead Arena in Glasgow on 19 October 2002.
 The win established Arthur as a force on the domestic scene and he followed up the victory with two defences against Carl Greaves and fellow Scot Willie Limond.
 One more victory would have given him the Lonsdale belt for keeps and that was when the undefeated prospect with a record of 16–0 ran into Longford's Michael Gomez.